APPLY NOW FOR FALL 2018!

-We appreciate your interest in the McCoy College of Business Graduate Programs.
-The application process is the same whether you are applying for the Full-Time Cohort MBA, Flex MBA, MAcy, MSAIT or MSHRM programs.
+We appreciate your interest in the McCoy College of Business Graduate Programs and look forward to reviewing your application!
+Please note the application process is the same whether you are applying for the Full-Time Cohort MBA, Flex MBA, MAcy, MSAIT or MSHRM programs.

 Begin your application by visiting ApplyTexas.
 Complete the form and then pay your fee ($40 for U.S. students or $90 for international students).
 This is your official application to graduate school at Texas State University.
 No supporting documents are submitted during this step; simply fill in the required information and pay the fee.
 Within 48 hours of completing the ApplyTexas application you will receive a confirmation email from the Texas State Graduate College along with links and instructions on how to submit the documents required to complete your application.